Word length predicts word order: "Min-max"-ing drives language evolution: Discussion

 The existence of multiple competing pressures affecting the development of language, as described by this Min-Max theory, is supported by work in clinical psychology (e.g. \citealt{Rezaii:2023aa}) and language modeling (e.g. \citealt{Hahn:2022aa}), as well as findings from information theory (\citealt{Zaslavsky:2020aa,Tucker:2025aa}).
-In a study of patients with nonfluent aphasia, \citet{Rezaii:2023aa} showed that patients with this condition compensate for their deficit in producing complex grammatical structures by increasing the information content of their utterances, dropping high-frequency (function) words in favor of low-frequency (content) words.
-By modeling variations in grammatical structure based on corpora from 80 languages, \citet{Hahn:2022aa} found that the resulting models were less optimized for dependency length and information locality than the original structures of each language, indicating that languages evolve to efficiently balance the two considerations.\footnote{Notably, Hahn \& Xu propose a theory that the interaction between Dependency Length (DL) and Information Locality (IL) accounts for word order variation and change, but neither of the two concepts, as expressed, make claims about directionality/order, only about the relationships between (internal) constituents.
+In a study of patients with nonfluent aphasia, \citet{Rezaii:2023aa} showed that patients with this condition compensate for their deficit in producing complex grammatical structures by increasing the information content of their utterances, dropping high-frequency (function) words in favor of low-frequency (content) words (i.e. ``maximizing information'').
+By modeling variations in grammatical structure based on corpora from 80 languages, \citet{Hahn:2022aa} found that the resulting models were less optimized for dependency length (DL) and information locality (IL) than the original structures of each language, suggesting that languages evolve to efficiently balance the two considerations of DL and IL.\footnote{Notably, Hahn \& Xu propose a theory that the interaction between Dependency Length (DL) and Information Locality (IL) accounts for word order variation and change, but neither of the two concepts, as expressed, make claims about directionality/order, only about the relationships between (internal) constituents.
 In contrast, the Min-Max theory makes the claim that speakers balance information content (as reflected by longer nouns in SV languages and longer verbs in VS languages) with processing/production concerns, and that this interaction is what drives the evolution of word order.
-As nouns lengthen or verbs shorten in a language, this will affect their placement in a stream, which then impacts the overall order observed in surface structures.
-That is, the Min-Max theory makes a universal claim regarding language-external pressures, while DL and IL are language-internal concepts.} These and other studies indicate that language users are sensitive to efficiency as it pertains both to processing and information content.
+As nouns lengthen or verbs shorten in a language, this will affect their placement in a stream, which then impacts the overall linear order observed in surface structures.
+That is, the Min-Max theory makes a universal claim regarding language-external pressures, while DL and IL are language-internal concepts.} These and other studies indicate that language users are sensitive to the pressures of minimizing processing and maximizing information content.